Welcoming displaced people from Ukraine in France

 Staying in France more than 90 days

-Ukrainian citizens wishing to stay beyond 90 days in France are invited to quickly contact the prefecture of their place of residence via their website to request an extension of their right to stay.
+Displaced people from Ukraine wishing to stay beyond 90 days in France are invited to quickly contact the prefecture of their place of residence via its website to request an extension of their right to stay.

-Implementation of a temporary protection for displaced people from Ukraine
+Implementation of temporary protection for displaced persons from Ukraine

-Temporary protection is an exceptional measure authorized by the decision of the Council of the European Union on March 4th, 2022.
+Temporary protection is an exceptional measure authorized by the decision of the Council of the European Union of March 4th, 2022.

-The persons concerned by this measure are Ukrainians, refugees in Ukraine, as well as foreigners who have legal and permanent residence in Ukraine and who cannot safely and permanently return to their country or region of origin.
-The families of the above-mentioned persons are also concerned.
+Beneficiaries of temporary protection are Ukrainians citizens, refugees in Ukraine as well as foreigners who have a legal and permanent residence in Ukraine and who safely and permanently return to their country or region of origin.
+The families of the above-mentioned persons are also eligible.

 These persons can also benefit from:

-- the access to the labour market or the ability to create a company ;
+- Access to the labor market or the ability to create a company ;

 - An access to care through health care;